kate-2022/LibraryManagementApp/README.md

 # LibraryManagementApp

-This project is part of an ongoing internship..
+This project is part of an ongoing internship.. it´s proceeding.. :P